 So as a hobby, I've worked the last 10 years to (re)discover the schematics and rules of the the Ancients used to do their accounting and engineering to support and empower the greatest empires in human history.

 I hope you find Ancient Computers interesting and useful,

 Math Teacher (precalculus and calculus)

 Lowell High School, MA

 July 15, 2010 (Retired 6/30/2013)

 P.P.S.: Also available as of 7/15/2013 are paperback and eBook versions of Ancient Computers with essentially the same content (see Links).
-Because it's much easier to modify, updates will show up on IEEEghn.org first.
+Because it's much easier to modify, updates will first show up on http://ethw.org/Ancient_Computers.